Profiles

 He’s quick to point out that this isn’t about being productive outside work.
 “Forget anything creative.
 Do something non-creative.
 Just do something,” he says.
 “I channel all that extra anxiety into these things, without them, I won’t survive.”
 For him, creative energy is deeply tied to lived experience.
 “You can’t just keep doing app screens for two years and wonder why you're not progressing.”

-“You should certainly still specialise, but also be knowledgeable enough to figure things out and get around.
+“You should certainly still specialise, but also be knowledgeable enough to get around.
 That’s the kind of designer I want to work with.”

 One of the traps for designers today, according to Arjun, is the allure of aspirational shortcuts like NFTs and social media fame.
 People end up being wowed by MRR tweets and influencer aesthetics.

-In India, he feels, there’s still a lack of communities that truly raise the bar together.
+In India, there’s still a lack of community that truly raises the bar together.
 “Abroad, when designers are loud, they’re usually also good.
 Here, being loud gets you attention, but doesn’t guarantee substance.
-We need better spaces, better conversations, better standards.”
+We need better spaces, conversations, and standards.”

-He’s not interested in chasing virality.
-But he does care deeply about what gets rewarded in this ecosystem.
-And he wants to be part of building something better.
+Arjun's not interested in chasing virality.
+But he does care deeply about what gets rewarded in this ecosystem, and wants to be part of building something better.

 There are people who design for a living.
 And then there are people like Arjun, who’ve built a life around design.
 It’s tempting to frame Arjun’s trajectory as some kind of moral win, the passionate creative who resists noise and stays true to the work.
 But that would be only half the story.